-(2) EBITDA from operations, Adjusted EBITDA, interest expense, AOCF before transaction and other costs, and AOCF are not standardized measures under IFRS.
+(2) EBITDA from operations, Adjusted EBITDA, AOCF before transaction and other costs, and AOCF are not standardized measures under IFRS.
 See "Non-GAAP Financial Measures and Reconciliations" section below and in the MD&A, available on SEDAR at www.sedar.com, for a description of each measure.

-(3) Transaction and other costs for the three months and years ended December 31, 2021 and 2020 are related to acquisition activity, restructuring and the integration of acquisitions and the divestiture of the Specialty Chemical segment.
+(3) Transaction and other costs for the years ended December 31, 2021 and 2020 are related to acquisition activity, restructuring and the integration of acquisitions and the divestiture of the Specialty Chemical segment.
 See "Transaction and Other Costs" for further details.
 These expenses are included in the SD&A and are disclosed in Note 21 of the audited consolidated financial statements as at and for the years ended December 31, 2021 and 2020.

-(4) The weighted average number of shares outstanding for the three months and year ended December 31, 2021 was 206.0 million (three months and year ended, December 31, 2020 was 206.0 million, and 189.7 million, respectively).
+(4) The weighted average number of shares outstanding for the year ended December 31, 2021 was 206.0 million (year ended December 31, 2020 was 189.7 million).
 The weighted average number of shares assumes the exchange of the preferred shares into common shares.
-There were no other dilutive instruments with respect to AOCF per share and AOCF before transaction and other costs per share for the three months and year ended December 31, 2021 and 2020.
+There were no other dilutive instruments for the year ended December 31, 2021 and 2020.